Translate

 After Joe Uziel discovered the Iron Age fragments on the north eastern wall of the Spring Tower, he has carefully and consistently argued that Iron Age findings in stratigraphic layers bias the entire area, including Area U. Now he chose this opportunity to boldly, almost flippantly state "as well as the hewing of a series of rock-cut rooms" inferring that the rock-cut-rooms should also assume this Iron Age date.
 Not so fast Joe, here I present the most pertinent facts related to the strata and dating of the rock-cut-rooms, which you seem to ignore.

-With this information you can consider whether rock-cut-rooms should be dated to the Iron Age or the Middle Bronze Age?
+With this information you can consider whether the last use of the rock-cut-rooms should be dated to the Iron Age (IA) or the Middle Bronze (MB) Age?
 I will only present the most relevant, critical, carbon dated samples, that were found closest to bedrock.

 Click to enlarge color coded image

-Sample RTD 9180 was found in a small pit (south) in a room and RTD 9181 on the northern end in a 5 cm ash layer just above the upper bedrock surface of Area-U, the ridge west of the rock-cut-rooms (in the pink rectangle).
-RTD 10293 and RTD 9965, were also found in Area U, but importantly these were located below the level of the upper bedrock surface, in soft soil, under a man-made plaster layer in a water channel that ran into rock-cut-rooms 1 and 5.
-RTD 10191, the oldest Middle Bronze sample, was found under leveling rocks that were used to stabilize the wall of Room 1948.
-RTD 11362, furthest to the north, was found in a 5 cm ash layer and is the oldest of the Iron Age samples found in that excavation.
+Sample IA RTD 9180 was found in a small pit (south) in a room and MB RTD 9181 on the northern end in a 5 cm ash layer just above the upper bedrock surface of Area-U, the ridge west of the rock-cut-rooms (in the pink rectangle).
+MB RTD 10293 and RTD 9965, were also found in Area U, but importantly these were located below the level of the upper bedrock surface, in soft soil, under a man-made plaster layer in a water channel that ran into rock-cut-rooms 1 and 5.
+MB RTD 10191, the oldest MB sample, was found under leveling rocks that were used to stabilize the wall of Room 1948.
+IA RTD 11362, furthest to the north, was found in a 5 cm ash layer and is the oldest of the IA samples found in that excavation.

-Anecdotally notice the Iron Age samples dated RTD 9180 and RTD 11362 are found on the north-south boundary adjacent to the functional rock-cut-rooms, whereas Middle Bronze samples RTD 10293, RTD 9965, RTD 9181 and RTD 10191 are aligned east-west to the functional, bedrock layers of the rock-cut-rooms.
+Anecdotally notice the IA samples RTD 9180 and RTD 11362 are found on the south-north extremities of rock-cut rooms and are adjacent, whereas MB samples RTD 10293, RTD 9965, RTD 9181 and RTD 10191 are aligned east-west, to the functional, bedrock layers of the rock-cut-rooms.

 Tuesday, May 20, 2025